Podocarpus latifolius

-Podocarpus latifolius (broad-leaved yellowwood or real yellowwood, Opregte-geelhout, Mogôbagôba, Umcheya, Umkhoba) is a large evergreen tree up to 35 m high and 3 m trunk diameter, in the conifer family Podocarpaceae; it is the type species of the genus Podocarpus.
+Podocarpus latifolius (real yellowwood, broad-leaved yellowwood, or South African yellowwood, Opregte-geelhout, Mogôbagôba, Umcheya, Umkhoba) is a large evergreen tree up to 35 m high and 3 m trunk diameter, in the conifer family Podocarpaceae; it is the type species of the genus Podocarpus.

 The real yellowwood has been declared the national tree of South Africa and is protected there.

 Appearance

 The real yellowwood is a large evergreen tree that grows up to 30 meters in height.
 It grows relatively slowly but forms a wood of exceptional quality.

 The leaves are strap-shaped, 25–40 mm long on mature trees or up to 100 mm long on young trees, and 6–12 mm broad, with a bluntly pointed tip.
 The species name "latifolius" is Latin for "broad-leaved".
 The bright-coloured foliage of new growth stands out against the dark leaves of mature foliage.

 The cones of this dioecious tree are berry-like, with a single (rarely two) 7–11 mm seed apical on an 8–14 mm pink-purple aril; the aril is edible and sweet.
 The male (pollen) cones are 10–30 mm long.